hbctraining/Training-modules/Salmon-Sleuth/lessons/02_sleuth.md

 ## Set-up for Running Sleuth on Orchestra

-While Sailfish and Sleuth are lightweight algorithms that can be quickly run on a laptop computer [[2](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html)], it is more efficient to run Sleuth on Orchestra.
+While Salmon and Sleuth are lightweight algorithms that can be quickly run on a laptop computer [[2](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html)], it is more efficient to run Sleuth on Orchestra.

 ### Setting up the filesystem

 Let's get started by setting up our directory.
-First let's copy over our metadata and the full sailfish output files.
+First let's copy over our metadata and the full salmon output files.

 ```bash
 $ bsub -Is -R "rusage[mem=16000]" -q interactive bash